-Bedding plants are sourced from the Authority's own nursery within Weymouth to reduce carbon emissions due to transport, as much as possible.
-The nursery has climatic zones so that energy use is reduced significantly in the winter and a grant was secured for a biomass boiler to heat the facility using waste wood and woodchip produced by the Authority's tree maintenance gang.
+Bedding plants are sourced from the Town Council's own nursery within Weymouth to reduce carbon emissions due to transport, as much as possible.
+The nursery has climatic zones so that energy use is reduced significantly in the winter and a grant was secured for a biomass boiler to heat the facility using waste wood and woodchip.